decode-detroit/minerva/README.md

 * **Reliable**: Minerva is written in pure Rust, a threadsafe language.
 The software has been extensively tested (in real-world installations) and includes an optional live-backup feature to resume instantly if power is lost.

-## ASYNC CONNECTIONS BRANCH

-This branch experimented with using asyncronous serial connections for the system connections module.
-Likely due to poor optimization, this branch was found to use 3x the CPU time when idle, so the experiment was put on ice.
-For now, the classic thread-based version will be sufficient.

 ## Getting Started

 If you're on a 64-bit GNU/Linux system or 32-bit Raspberry Pi, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases) and skip down to [Installing Extras](#Installing-Extras) below.
 There is also a binary for 64-bit Windows, but at the moment is comes with some limitations (no Media, or DMX).